 A monad on a category $\mathcal C$ consists of an endofunctor $\mathbb U:\mathcal C\longrightarrow \mathcal C$ along with natural transformations $\mathbb U\circ\mathbb U\longrightarrow \mathbb U$ and $1\longrightarrow \mathbb U$ satisfying conditions similar to an ordinary ring.
 As with a ring, one can study a monad by looking at its representation category, i.e., its category of modules.
 The role of modules over the monad $\mathbb U$ is played by the classical Eilenberg-Moore category $EM_{\mathbb U}$ (see \cite{EM65}, \cite{EMoore}).
 For instance, Borceux, Caenepeel and Janelidze \cite{BCJ} have shown that Eilenberg-Moore categories can be used to study a categorical form of Galois descent, extending from the usual notion of Galois extension of commutative rings.
 The dual notion of comonad resembles that of a coalgebra, and we have Eilenberg-Moore categories of comodules over them.
-For instance, Eilenberg-Moore categories of comodules can be used to study notions such as relative Hopf modules, or Doi-Hopf modules (see Bulacu and Caenepeel \cite{BC}).
+For instance, Eilenberg-Moore categories of comodules can be used to study notions such as relative Hopf modules, or Doi-Hopf modules (see \cite{BC}).

 In this paper, we consider $A_\infty$-versions of monads, comonads and their representation categories.
+We develop Eilenberg-Moore categories for $A_\infty$-monads and $A_\infty$-comonads.
+We study a bar construction for $A_\infty$-monads.
+We also study versions of distributive laws that enable us to lift $A_\infty$-monads to the Eilenberg-Moore category, or extend $A_\infty$-monads to the Kleisli category, of an ordinary monad.
 This gives us a categorical framework for $A_\infty$-algebras and $A_\infty$-coalgebras, as well as $A_\infty$-modules and $A_\infty$-comodules over them respectively, using the language of monads, comonads and Eilenberg-Moore categories.
 We are then motivated by this formalism to consider rational pairings between $A_\infty$-coalgebras and $A_\infty$-algebras, and also to introduce $A_\infty$-contramodules.

 We recall that an $A_\infty$-algebra $A$ consists of a graded vector space $A=\underset{n\in\mathbb Z}{\bigoplus}A_n$ and a sequence $\{m_k:A^{\otimes k}\longrightarrow A\}_{k\geq 1}$ of homogeneous linear maps satisfying higher order associativity conditions.
 The $A_\infty$-algebras were introduced by Stasheff \cite{Stasheff1}, \cite{Stasheff2}, and applied to the study of homotopy associative structures on $H$-spaces.
 In later years, $A_\infty$-structures have found widespread applications in algebra, topology, geometry as well as in physics (see, for instance, \cite{Adams}, \cite{BV}, \cite{KF}, \cite{GJ}, \cite{TK}, \cite{BK}, \cite{KM}, \cite{KS}, \cite{May}, \cite{Smirnov}, \cite{St3}).